dliberat/yakubun/README.md

 ## Overview

 Yakubun is a Javascript library designed to help Japanese translators check their work.
-It takes a document comprised of source language and target language segments and runs a series of tests on each segment, then notifies the user which segments have failed which tests.
+It takes a document comprised of source language and target language segments and runs a series of checks on each segment, then notifies the user which segments have failed which checks.

 ### Installation